3-manifolds/SnapPy/doc-source/installing.rst

 32-bit and 64-bit kernels supported.
 These instructions assume you have system administrator (superuser) privileges; if not, you can install SnapPy into a `virtual environment`_ *assuming* the needed packages are installed.
-For other systems, try the one closet to yours below, and if that fails, follow the instructions for `generic Unix`_ in the next section.
+For other systems, try the one closest to yours below, and if that fails, follow the instructions for `generic Unix`_ in the next section.